 The job market in Lisbon

-Lisbon’s workforce is also one of the most highly qualified in Portugal, with a quarter of the population having a degree.
+Lisbon’s workforce is also one of the most highly qualified in Portugal; a quarter of the population has a degree.

 Portugal’s economy was originally based on fishing while today it’s based on the tertiary sector with a growing emphasis on technology.